Crack epidemic in the United States: Crack and Cocaine

 According to the 1985–1986 National Narcotics Intelligence Consumers Committee Report, crack was available in Atlanta, Boston, Detroit, Kansas City, Miami, New York City, Newark, San Francisco, Seattle, St. Louis, Dallas, Denver, Minneapolis and Phoenix.

 In 1985, cocaine-related hospital emergencies rose by 12 percent, from 23,500 to 26,300.
 In 1986, these incidents increased 110 percent, from 26,300 to 55,200.
 Between 1984 and 1987, cocaine incidents increased to 94,000.
 By 1987, crack was reported to be available in the District of Columbia and all but four states in the United States.

 Some scholars have cited the crack "epidemic" as an example of a moral panic, noting that the explosion in use and trafficking of the drug actually occurred after the media coverage of the drug as an "epidemic".

-Later, the epidemic died down, as a new generation avoided the drug after seeing its effects on the previous generation.

 Impact by region

 In a study done by Roland Fryer, Steven Levitt, and Kevin Murphy, a crack index was calculated using information on cocaine-related arrests, deaths, and drug raids, along with low birth rates and media coverage in the United States.
 The crack index aimed to create a proxy for the percentage of cocaine related incidents that involved crack.
 Crack was an almost unknown drug until 1985.
-This abrupt introductory date allows for the estimation and use of the index with the knowledge that values prior to 1985 are zero.
+This abrupt introductory date allows for the estimation and use of the index with the knowledge that values prior to 1985 are essentially zero.
 This index showed that the Northeast U.S. was most affected by the crack epidemic.
-The U.S. cities with the highest crack index were New York (especially the city's Washington Heights neighborhood), Newark and Philadelphia.
+The U.S. cities with the highest crack index were New York, Newark and Philadelphia.
+Miami (especially the city's Liberty City neighborhood) had the highest crack index in the country for over a decade.

 The same index used by Fryer, Levitt and Murphy was then implemented in a study that investigated the effects of crack cocaine across the United States.
 In cities with populations over 350,000 the instances of crack cocaine were twice as high as those in cities with a population less than 350,000.
 These indicators show that the use of crack cocaine was much higher in urban areas.

 States and regions with concentrated urban populations were affected at a much higher rate, while states with primarily rural populations were least affected.
-Maryland, New York and New Mexico had the highest instances of crack cocaine use, while Idaho, Minnesota and Vermont had the lowest instances of crack cocaine use.
+Maryland, Florida, New York and New Mexico had the highest instances of crack cocaine use, while Idaho, Minnesota and Vermont had the lowest instances of crack cocaine use.